 Diana Sawyer is the Program Coordinator for the Program on Law & Government.
 Diana serves as the main point of contact for students' administrative needs while in the Program.
 She previously worked for Senator Blanche Lincoln and Representative Vic Snyder.
 She joined the Program on Law & Government in 2010.
 Diana earned a Bachelor of Arts magna cum laude from the University of Arkansas in Political Science and International Relations with minors in Spanish and European Studies.

-Sarah Goetz is the Program Assistant for the Program on Law & Government.
-Sarah fields phone inquiries, organizes projects and events, and helps with students' administrative needs.
-She previously worked for Allstate Insurance before joining the Program on Law & Government in 2016.
-Sarah earned a Bachelor of Science from the University of Delaware in Elementary Education and Middle School Math Education.
+Hannah Purkey is the Program Assistant for the Program on Law & Government.
+Hannah fields phone inquiries, organizes projects and events, and helps with students’ administrative needs.
+She previously worked in the Office of Development and Alumni Relations on the Advancement Operations team.
+She graduated Magna Cum Laude from the University of Pittsburgh in Communication & Rhetoric, with certificates in Global Studies and Arabic Language and Culture.